 This reading incentive program is designed to encourage students to read more books independently.
 After reading a chosen book, they take a quiz online at school.
 They receive awards for every five quizzes they pass.
 Awards are distributed weekly at Friday's Morning Meeting time.
 For further information, please contact Mr. Bailey, Reading Resource Teacher, at email@example.com.

 This annual reading incentive program takes place in the Fall of every year.
 All students and staff are invited to participate for the entire six-week program.
 Olympic team members who read for at least one hour per week for all six weeks receive a gold ribbon.
 Team members who read four weeks get a silver ribbon and students who read for at least two of the weeks get a bronze ribbon.
-All Olympic team members get a hand-created button designed each year by our art teacher, Mrs. Best.
+All Olympic team members get a hand-created button designed each year by our art teacher, Mrs. Gore.
 Class participation is encouraged and rewarded with Olympic torches and books for classroom libraries.
 For further information, please contact Mr. Bailey, Reading Resource Teacher, at firstname.lastname@example.org.

 Bowie Baysox Reading Incentive Program